AirwavesMan/DayZ-Epoch-Map-Additions/README.md

 - create a folder in your server.pbo called mapaddons or something like that and put the map addon file in there

 - add the following line to the very bottom of your server_functions.sqf in the init folder of your server.pbo

+  E.g. for South West Island:

   execVM "\z\addons\dayz_server\mapaddons\south-west-island.sqf";

 - Save, pack and upload your server.pbo.